Rachel Navarro: Biography

 Navarro was born and raised in Mound, Minnesota.
-Her father is Puerto Rican and her mother is Czechoslovakian-Irish.
+Her father is Puerto Rican and her mother is Czechoslovak-Irish.

 Navarro earned her B.A. in psychology with a concentration in Women Studies at the University of Wisconsin–Eau Claire in 1996.
 Four years later, Navarro earned her Masters of Science in Counseling with a concentration in College Student Development at the University of Wisconsin–Madison.
 In 2005, she earned her APA-accredited Doctor of Philosophy in Counseling Psychology from the University of Missouri, Columbia.
 In her doctoral research, Navarro used structural equation modeling to explore how socio-contextual and socio-cognitive variables influence Mexican American middle school students' goal intentions in mathematics and science.
 Her dissertation was conducted under the supervision of Roger L. Worthington and Lisa Y. Flores, with support from a Donald E. Super Fellowship given by the Society of Counseling Psychology to doctoral students conducting research related to career development.
 Her work was honored in 2004 with the Cynthia de las Fuentes Dissertation Award, given by the National Latinx Psychological Association.
 Navarro completed her post-graduate internship at the University of Florida Counseling Center.

 Before joining the faculty of the University of North Dakota in 2010, Navarro held faculty positions at Teachers College, Columbia University (2005–2006) and at New Mexico State University (2006–2010).